 initial data holder has the meaning given by clause 6.2 of this Schedule.

+joint account:

-joint accountmeans a joint account with a data holder for which there are 2 joint account holders, each of which is an individual who, so far as the data holder is aware, is acting in their own capacity and not on behalf of another person.
+(a) means a joint account with a data holder for which there are 2 or more joint account holders, each of which is an individual who, so far as the data holder is aware, is acting in their own capacity and not on behalf of another person; but

+(b) does not include a partnership account with a data holder.

-joint account management service has the meaning given by subclause 4.2(3) of this Schedule.
+joint account management service has the meaning given by subclause 4.6(2) of this Schedule.

 phase 1 product has the meaning given by clause 1.4 of this Schedule.